xlnwel/blog/docs/_posts/2020-08-01-efficientRL.md

 The authors experiment a variety of data augmentation techniques on Deepmind control suite and find random shift(with nearest padding) performs best.
 Notice that random shift differs from random crop in that it keeps the image size unchanged and pads points outside the boundaries using nearest points.

-In order to reduce the variance introduced by data augmentations, DrQ modifies the $$Q$$ loss as follows
+In order to reduce the variance introduced by data augmentations, DrQ modifies the \\(Q\\) loss as follows

 $$
 \begin{align}